mccallsolutions/ReactApp/README.md

-This is a test repo!
+This is a test repo.

 # Sample 02 - Calling an External API